-- 5.36 If the refusal relates to the availability of space (ATI Regulation 6(3)(b)) in the physical infrastructure to host network elements, we would expect the infrastructure operator to explain whether the issues relate to the space occupied by current services or the operators future plans. - 5.37 In relation to the availability of space issues relating to current services, we expect the refusal to provide details around the space occupied by the current services and whether the services are currently active.
-For example, in case of access to existing telecom infrastructure, there could be circumstances where the network provider seeks to access ducts fully occupied by existing cables, but these cables are not used to provide any service.
-In such cases, we would consider whether the infrastructure operator has plans to activate the service on the existing infrastructure and the timescales for activation or whether it intends to free space in the foreseeable future. - 5.38 If space is available but the infrastructure owner refuses to provide access on the basis that it has plans to deploy its own services in the future, we would consider the future deployment plans of the infrastructure owner.
+- 5.37 If the refusal relates to the availability of space (ATI Regulation 6(3)(b)) in the physical infrastructure to host network elements, we would expect the infrastructure operator to explain whether the issues relate to the space occupied by current services or the operator's future plans. - 5.38 In relation to the availability of space for current services, we expect the infrastructure operator to provide details of the space occupied by the current services and whether the services are currently active.
+For example, in cases of access to existing telecom infrastructure, there could be circumstances where the network provider seeks to access ducts fully occupied by existing cables, but these cables are not used to provide any service.
+In such cases, we would consider whether the infrastructure operator has sufficiently demonstrated any future need for the inactive infrastructure or the space occupied by such infrastructure.
+For example, we might consider its plans to activate services on the existing infrastructure and the timescales for activation if these are available or whether it intends to free space in the foreseeable future.

+5.39 If space is available but the infrastructure owner refuses to provide access on the basis that it has plans to deploy its own services in the future, we would consider the future deployment plans of the infrastructure owner.
 In this respect, ATI Regulation 6(3) sets out that the infrastructure operator's future needs must be "sufficiently demonstrated".
-We therefore expect that the plans are sufficiently detailed, provide information on the planned future deployments, the infrastructure involved including its location and the timescales for deployment.
+In considering this, we would expect to take into account the infrastructure operator's original business plan, which underpinned the investment in the relevant infrastructure, and any utilisation assumptions, together with any other information on plans for future deployments which was available.